Yuri Filipchenko: Impact

-Filipchenko was the first professor in Russia to introduce genetics at the collegiate level due to his annual course on inheritance Petersburg University, which he started teaching in 1913.
+Filipchenko was the first professor in Russia to introduce genetics at the collegiate level due to his annual course on inheritance at Petersburg University, which he started teaching in 1913.
 He was also the first to publish a textbook on the subject of inheritance and genetics in Russia, which was called Nasledstvennost.
 His articles and textbooks on inheritance were some of the first entry points for Russian biologists like Dobzhansky to modern genetics, and it is for this reason that Soviet botanist and historian Peter Zhukovsky once called Filipchenko "the teacher of our youth."

 Published works

 During his career, Filipchenko published more than 100 works in Russian, 20 works in German, and 4 works in French, often under the name "J.A.
 Philiptschenko."
 Below are a few of the articles he put out in his lifetime.